Codeintuition vs HackerRank: Learning vs Testing

 That's practice, but it's a specific kind.
 You're testing yourself on problems in isolation, without building the transferable reasoning that connects one problem to the next.

-This matters more than most engineers realise.
+This matters more than you'd expect.
 Research on the testing effect shows that retrieval practice (actively reconstructing an answer from memory) builds stronger skill transfer than repeated exposure.
 But the retrieval has to be generative, meaning you construct from principles rather than recognise from memory.
 Screening practice builds recognition.
 FAANG interviews test generative construction.

 The difference is sharpest on novel problems.
 A FAANG interview won't ask Counting Valleys.
 It'll ask something you haven't seen, and you'll need to recognise the underlying pattern, construct the solution from the invariant, and trace correctness mentally before writing code.
 That's a different skill from passing a screening challenge.